kajacx/wasm-bridge/docs/CM/my_first_component.md

 wit-bindgen = "0.8.0"
 ```

-3. Import the WIT world definition in the plugin like this:
+2. Import the WIT world definition in the guest like this:
 ```rust
 wit_bindgen::generate!({
     path: "../protocol.wit", // Path to the wit file created earlier